stennety/mywebsite/_posts/2019-03-12-knex-vs-alternatives.md

 * Syntax highlighting for SQL inside the string is possible
 * With additional tags it's really powerful also for complex value types and nested queries

-It's also very easy to build smart helpers on top of the SQL tag (supported by [sql-pg-helper](https://www.npmjs.com/package/sql-pg-helper)):
+It's also very easy to build smart helpers on top of the SQL tag, supported by [sql-pg-helper](https://www.npmjs.com/package/sql-pg-helper):

 ```javascript
 const url = 'url'